 Simply put, lead scoring is a tool used by sales and marketing departments to “score” the worthiness of leads.
 This is done by attaching values to potential customers based on their interest in the product/good being sold.
 While many companies utilize lead scoring in their business practices, the scoring method varies from business to business.
 Leads can be qualified on a number scale, listed from “hot” to “cold”, or even just rated as good and bad.

 In order to score a lead, you must gather information about your potential customers or buyer personas.
 Types of information to consider include: the lead’s occupation in the industry, demographics, and areas of interest.
 The leads that are deemed an ideal fit and show interest in the product or service receive a high score and are sent off to the sales department.
-If a lead has a good score, it will be nurtured further by the marketing department with the hope converting the lead into an ideal match.
+If a lead has a good score, it will be nurtured further by the marketing department with the hopes of converting the lead into an ideal match.

 Lead generation is an essential aspect of selling, but not all leads are created equal.
 Lead scoring will pass the best leads onto your sales team based on revenue potential and buyer readiness.
 This will increase the efficacy of your sales team and team members will not waste time or resources pursuing leads that don’t translate to sales.